Usability vs security: who pays for fraud?

 Online payment fraud.
 The online merchant is at first responsible and must show that their online payment system complies with the regulations.
 If they are able to show this, then the merchants online payment provider and or bank may be held liable.

 Online merchants who repeatedly accept fraudulent payments may also be fined / sanctioned by Visa / MasterCard.
 Unfortunately for online retailers, they are caught in the trap of usability vs security.
 3D Secure payments (eg Verified by Visa or MasterCard Secure Code) are the most secure method of accepting online payment, giving the online merchant much more protection against online fraud and even benefiting from lower transaction fees.
-However, up to 43% of customers in the USA and China are found to drop out of the purchase when asked to enter their 3D Secure password.
-So despite 3D Secure being both cheaper and giving much greater protection against online fraud, only 12% of the top 400 retailers are currently implementing 3D Secure.
+However, in 2014 up to 43% of customers in the USA and China were found to drop out of the purchase when asked to enter their 3D Secure password.
+Despite 3D Secure being both cheaper and giving much greater protection against online fraud, many retailers are still reluctant to implement it.

 For further reading on Chip & PIN liability see UK Cards Association Website and Reliability of Chip & PIN Evidence in Banking Disputes by Steven Murdoch.